-Despite receiving public and critical acclaim from her contemporaries, Ida Kar remains surprisingly little known.
-This exhibition of over seventy of Kar’s portraits highlights the significant role played by this woman photographer at the heart of the creative avant-garde.
+Despite receiving public and critical acclaim from her contemporaries, Ida Kar remained surprisingly little known.
+This exhibition of over seventy of Kar’s portraits highlighted the significant role played by this woman photographer at the heart of the creative avant-garde.

-Taken in the environments in which they lived and worked, the photographs on display offer a fascinating insight into post-war cultural life.
-Comprising several iconic portraits and many never previously exhibited, the exhibition is drawn from the Ida Kar Archive, acquired by the National Portrait Gallery in 1999.
+Taken in the environments in which they lived and worked, the photographs on display offered a fascinating insight into post-war cultural life.
+Comprising several iconic portraits and many never previously exhibited, the exhibition was drawn from the Ida Kar Archive, acquired by the National Portrait Gallery in 1999.